 Email marketing has evolved manifolds, considering many email clients have started supporting the interactivity.
 Interactive animation makes emails look vibrant with ample effects like: flip & scratch effect, menus, GIF, accordions, etc. that helps boost CTRs.
 The advent of Interactive emails has actually given subscribers an opportunity to take action within the Inbox.

-To check that all the best practices are in place, Email Uplers with their zeal have come up with a checklist to make your interactive email campaigns heavenly that not only boost open rates, but also maximizes lead generation.
+To check that all the best practices are in place, Email Uplers with their zeal have come up with an email QA checklist to make your interactive email templates and campaigns heavenly that will not only boost open rates, but also maximize lead generation.

 - You will have to manually set up email clients to test the interactivity.